 The following image depicts the way the decorators work when the

-method is called from the above code.
+cost method is called from the above code.

 The following UML diagram shows the class hierarchy.
 Each class